GroupNo-6/Internet-Prices-Around-the-World/README.md

 ## Load:

-The final DataFrame was converted into a CSV file and uploaded on Postgres by importing create_engine from sqlalchemy and importing pyscopg2.
+The final DataFrame was uploaded on PostgresSQL.
+We imported Psycopg2 and Sqlalchemy for creating a path to PostgresSql Database and converted the dataframe into a sql file.
 ![image](/Images/loadinguntopostgres.png)
 ![image](/Images/tableinPostgresql.png)